fmerg/pymerkle/docs/proofs.rst

 .. _verify_proof: https://pymerkle.readthedocs.io/en/latest/pymerkle.html#pymerkle.verify_proof

-Like in any of the available validation mechanism, the `HashMachine.multi_hash`_ method is implicitly applied over the path of advertised hashes in order to recover a single hash.
+Like in any of the available verification mechanism, the `HashMachine.multi_hash`_ method is implicitly applied over the path of advertised hashes in order to recover a single hash.
 The proof is found to be valid *iff* this single hash coincides with the provided commitment.
 Note that application of `verify_proof`_ has the effect of modifying the inscribed status as